decoration 2

 Which games are famous for betting on eSports?

-A wide array of eSports is available for betting - we have picked out a few popular ones that attract a lot of punter money.
+A wide array of eSports are available for betting - we have picked out a few popular ones that attract a lot of punter money.

 1. League of Legends (LoL): This is a multiplayer online battle arena game where players work in teams to destroy the core structure in the enemy base.